woodfrog/poly-diffuse/README.md

 ```
 CUDA_VISIBLE_DEVICES=0 bash scripts/sample.sh
 ```
-Set up the `proposal_type` argument to init with mimic rough annotations.
+Set up the `--proposal_type` argument to init with mimic rough annotations.
+Set `--viz_results=True` to show the visualization results including per-step GIF animation.
 Note that the default parameters in the above testing script assume the use of pretrained checkpoints.
 If you re-train the models, remember to set up the parameters accordingly.

 #### Evaluation